-The Community Services and Children and Adults departments have lead responsibility for co-ordinating care and welfare of the public caught up in a disaster situation.
+The People Directorate has lead responsibility for co-ordinating care and welfare of the public caught up in a disaster situation.
 This responsibility extends beyond their normal client base, to the public at large.
 It includes assessment and monitoring of the effects, both short and long term, and providing/procuring appropriate services.
 Requirements may be in the form of financial, material, medical, psychological or spiritual assistance.
 Delivery is via inter-agency partnerships.